Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/supported-account-types.md

 # Accounts in the new Outlook for Windows

 When users toggle into the new Outlook for Windows from the classic Outlook or from Windows Mail and Calendar apps, they'll see their list of accounts.
 If supported, they can authenticate these accounts in new Outlook.
 Users coming from the classic Outlook for Windows see supported accounts only from the primary profile.
 If users have secondary profiles, accounts in those profiles can be manually added to the new Outlook.
-Users might need to re-sign into accounts that can't be automatically authenticated via Windows Single Sign On.
+Users might need to re-sign into accounts that can't be automatically authenticated via Windows Single Sign On (SSO).

 ## Supported account types